7 keto-friendly snack ideas

 Nuts are packed full of (keto-diet friendly) nutrients and healthy fats and make the perfect snack to support and stabilise blood sugar levels.
 Nut butters are a great slow release snack and taste good with raw vegetable sticks like carrot, peppers and celery.
 Just make sure you opt for a nut butter without added ingredients or sugars.

-These are ideal to grab when you need a boost between meals!
+These are ideal to grab when you need a boost between meals.
 Can be kept in the fridge for up to seven days, so make then in batches to snack on throughout the week.
 To make simply blitz the following ingredients in a mini food processor; dates, ground almonds, nut butter, desiccated coconut, chia seeds and coconut oil.
-They’re undeniably delicious!

 Craving something sweet?
 Small amounts of berries (blackberries and raspberries are best) can be eaten while remaining in ketosis.
 You can also add some heavy whipped cream or coconut yoghurt to up the fat, just make sure it is low carb.